A token migration happens when a blockchain undergoes a major technology update that requires holders to exchange old tokens for new ones.

 Token migrations are non-taxable events

 A token migration is not considered a taxable event if the original blockchain is completely abandoned and all assets are transferred to a new blockchain.
-This is because the migration is treated as a continuation of the original investment, rather than a disposal or realization event that would trigger capital gains tax.
+The IRS treats a token migration as a continuation of your original investment, not as a disposal or realization event that would trigger capital gains tax.

 Tax implications of token migrations

-When a token migration occurs, the new tokens you receive inherit these tax attributes from the original ones:
+When a token migration occurs, the new tokens inherit these tax attributes from the original ones:

 - Cost basis: The original purchase price of your tokens on the old blockchain becomes the cost basis for the new tokens.